National Capitol DX Association's

 On May 14, 2007 the United States Postal Service (USPS) adopted a

 new rate structure.
-For the first time in history, the USPS is taking
+For the first time in history, the

-weight, as was the case previously.
-This is part of an effort to
+than just its weight, as was the case previously.
+This is

-improve the efficiency of their automated cancelling processes by
+part of an effort to improve the efficiency of their automated

-machinery without jamming it, thereby requiring human
+pass through the machinery without jamming it, thereby requiring

-intervention.
+human intervention.

 For that reason we can no longer recommend envelopes with clasps on